Everything you need to know

 Can stretching help weight loss?

-Stretching should be done not only to keep fit but also to help lose weight.
-Stretching is very important for weight management because it can lower your tension and stress.
-Stress causes the body to pump out cortisol (cortisol is commonly referred to as the “stress hormone”) that can lead to health risks including weight gain.
-Stretching helps you improve your mood and balances the levels of cortisol in your body.
+Stress causes the body to pump out cortisol (cortisol is commonly referred to as the “stress hormone”) which can lead to health risks, including weight gain.
+Stretching is important for weight management because it helps improve your mood, by lowering tension and stress and balancing cortisol levels in your body.

-Yoga & Pilates are not the same as stretching!
+Are Yoga & Pilates the same as stretching?

 Yoga n.